sergiohidalgo818/tfg-data/neuron-circuits/rtxi/README.md

 ### Plugin Connection

 Virtual is the RTHybrid model plugin and electrical is the physical electrical model.
+Because of the nature of the recording, it cannot be upscaled as the previous circuits.

 ```mermaid
 ---